Easy 5-Minute Stir Fry Sauce Recipe

-This super easy 5-minute Chinese stir fry sauce recipe perfectly complements any stir-fried meat and veggies.
-A delicious, budget-friendly, homemade sauce made with simple ingredients and steps.
-It’s so good you’ll never buy store-bought or takeout versions again!
+This super easy 5-minute stir fry sauce complements any stir-fried meat and veggies.
+Made with simple pantry ingredients, it’s delicious, budget-friendly, and so good you’ll never go back to store-bought!

 It’s the 10th anniversary of this recipe!
-For 10 years (Since May 2014), thousands and thousands of people have loved this stir fry sauce recipe and I am so grateful for the love!
-I hope you love it as much as I do!
+Since May 2014, thousands of people have loved this stir fry sauce, and I hope you do too!

 Table of Contents